Teascade/reid-llvm/documentation/README.md

 Reid has a standard library that is referred to as `std` in code.
 Documentation about importable types and functions can be found [here](./standard_library.md).

+## Book

+A collection of documentation and examples to get you going can be found at [the Book of Reid](./book.md).
+It is recommended you read through the chapter about Syntax first though to familiarize yourself with the basic concepts of Reid.

 ## Syntax and general information

 Syntax for Reid is very much inspired by rust, and examples of the language can